Manpage logo

-wcsncasecmp - compare two fixed-size wide-character strings, ignoring case
+wcsncasecmp - compare two wide-character strings, ignoring case

 NAME LIBRARY SYNOPSIS DESCRIPTION RETURN VALUE ATTRIBUTES STANDARDS HISTORY NOTES SEE ALSO